gdcollect/route-binder/README.md

 ## Intoduction ##

 Routebinder is a package designed to help you with clean model validation when using [Laravel route bindings](https://laravel.com/docs/5.8/routing#route-model-binding).
 Validation is just a series of chained rules, that have to be met, in order for a model to be returned.
-The process feels very much like phpunit type assertions.
+The process feels very much like chaining an eloquent query.

 You can contact me:
 leonczerwinski202@gmail.com

+*Make sure to also check out the [API](https://github.com/boring-leon/route-binder/blob/master/API.md) and watch [yotube tutorial](https://youtu.be/p4m0C3remo4)*

 ## Instalation ##